Charles F. B. Price: Early life and early career

-Price graduated in 1902 from the Pennsylvania Military College in Chester, Pennsylvania with a degree in civil engineering and was employed after graduation at the Pennsylvania Railroad in Philadelphia, Pennsylvania.
+Price graduated in 1902 from the Pennsylvania Military College in Chester, Pennsylvania, with a degree in civil engineering and was employed after graduation at the Pennsylvania Railroad in Philadelphia, Pennsylvania.

 He was commissioned a second lieutenant in the Marine Corps in February 1906 and ordered to the School of Application at Annapolis, Maryland for instruction.
 Within six months the revolt in Cuba heated up, and President Theodore Roosevelt ordered a Marine expeditionary force to Cuba in September.
 This force included Price, and he remained in Cuba with the Army of Pacification until 31 December 1908.
 Two months before transferring back to stateside duty, he was promoted to first lieutenant.

 In January 1909, Lt Price served at the Marine Barracks, Navy Yard, Washington, D.C., for a brief period before being ordered to expeditionary duty in Central America.
 After serving in Nicaragua a few months, the expedition settled in Panama in 1910 during the construction of the Panama Canal.

 Price returned to the United States in April 1910, and was ordered to duty at the Rifle Range, Winthrop, Maryland.
 He assumed command of that post a few months after his arrival.
 He served in this position for three years and then three more at Winthrop, Maryland, as adjutant of the Basic School for Marine Officers at Portsmouth, Virginia.
-He also went on temporary foreign shore duty in Mexico, where he took part in the landing of Marines at Vera Cruz during the Mexican Intervention of 1914.
+He also went on temporary foreign shore duty in Mexico, where he took part in the landing of Marines at Veracruz during the Mexican Intervention of 1914.

 Price received his promotion to captain on 25 September 1916.
 Two months after his promotion, he became commanding officer, Marine Detachment, USS Arkansas.